 Imbibing a Customer Success Culture

 The most critical thing is to imbibe the culture of customer success in the company.
-Everyone in the company needs to understand that the company will grow only if the customers achieve their goals and are happy.
-Every interaction with customers should be such that they can derive value from the product and love the experience of using it.
+Everyone in the company needs to understand that the company will grow only if the customers achieve their goals.
+Every interaction with customers should be to offer some value and love the experience of using it.

 This direction should come from senior leadership, preferably from the CEO so that the employees understand how crucial customer success is.

 Changing the focus of a company is not an easy task.
 It requires time and resources like training, conducting workshops, etc. so that everyone has the basic knowledge of customer success.

 It will take time and effort to convince and bring all employees on board as this is a new practice.
 But slowly the company will become a customer success oriented business.

 Customer success can be a differentiating factor for your company as there are several alternative products available in almost every industry.